ajs-voices/once-upon-a-dream/scenes/056-bending-the-rules.md

 I couldn't help the rush of adrealine that coursed through my body.
 My body was almost shaking, my heart was racing.
 Zane continued softly, "It's not the sex."
 He gave me a wide smile that said he liked the sex.

 I nodded.
-"Can we stop by my place so I don't have to go back before going to Max's tomorrow?"
+"Can we stop by my place so I don't have to go back before going to Finn's tomorrow?"
 I asked confident he'd say yes.

 Zane grinned, "Are you going to experiment in my kitchen?"